twinkalp10/Snake-Game/README.md

 # Basic Calculator
-Fun and childhood rembembering Sname Game to play and make scores.
+Fun and childhood remembering Snake Game to play and make scores.
 Control snake using arrow buttons and make snake to eat eggs.

 ### Technology used